Richard Jewell

 Richard Allensworth Jewell (born Richard White; December 17, 1962 – August 29, 2007) was an American security guard and law enforcement officer who alerted police during the Centennial Olympic Park bombing at the 1996 Summer Olympics in Atlanta, Georgia.
 He discovered a backpack containing three pipe bombs on the park grounds and helped evacuate the area before the bomb exploded, saving many people from injury or death.
 For months afterward he was suspected of planting the bomb, resulting in adverse publicity that "came to symbolize the excesses of law enforcement and the news media".

 Initially hailed by the media as a hero, Jewell was soon considered a suspect by the Federal Bureau of Investigation (FBI) based on psychological profiling.
 Though never charged, Jewell experienced what was described as a "trial by media", which took a toll on his personal and professional life.
 He was cleared as a suspect after 88 days of intense public scrutiny.
-In 2005, Eric Rudolph confessed and pleaded guilty to that bombing and other attacks.
+In 2005, Eric Rudolph confessed and pled guilty to that bombing and other attacks.

-Jewell's life has been the subject of popular culture, including the 2019 Oscar-nominated film Richard Jewell directed by Clint Eastwood and the ten-episode 2020 season of the anthology series Manhunt, Deadly Games.
+Jewell's life has been the subject of popular culture, including the 2019 Academy Award–nominated film Richard Jewell directed by Clint Eastwood and the ten-episode 2020 season of the anthology series Manhunt, Deadly Games.